Invisible Storage: The 2026 Guide to Hiding Everything in a Tiny House

 A minimalist tiny house living room where a large wooden wall panel seamlessly opens to reveal a hidden desk and shelving unit.

-The "Hidden" Stair Drawers are integrated into the rise and run of the stairs.
-Wardrobes and linens.
+Storage stairs Drawers integrated into the rise and run of the staircase.
+Wardrobes, linens, and anything accessed daily.

 Build Storage Into Your Blueprints

 You can't add radical storage as an afterthought.
-Our 2026 Master Plan Book includes detailed joinery instructions for "invisible" stairs and motorized bed platforms, so you can build them right the first time.
+Our 2026 Master Plan Book includes detailed joinery instructions for invisible stairs and motorised bed platforms, so you can build them right the first time.

 GET THE STORAGE BLUEPRINTS ($19)